Chapter 2

 PRO;_provisional_provisional it occuring with extraposition (it bothered her that she probably would never know)

 The subject is more typically a contentful noun phrase, where this noun phrase will correspond to the ‘do-er’, ‘be-er’ or ‘have-er’ of the verb.
-Such a typical noun phrase subject is identified with rule 5 of (2.25), which will also set the SbjType parameter of the clause to the value of:
+Such a typical noun phrase subject is identified with [rule 5] of (2.25), which will also set the clause SbjType parameter to the value of:

-Also, in the case of a tough-construction (see section 6.5), a contentful noun phrase can lead to the SbjType parameter of the clause being set to the value of:
+Also, in the case of a tough-construction (see section 6.6), a contentful noun phrase can lead to the clause SbjType parameter being set to the value of:

 2.6 Adverb words

-Table 2.7 sets out the range of support for different kinds of adverbs.
-Parse integration is achieved with the adv rules of (2.26).
+Table 2.7 sets out the range of support for adverb words.
+Parse integration follows from the adv rules of (2.26).

 Table 2.7: Tags for adverb words